The next Tana French publication always has me chomping at the bit, eager to read the latest goings on in the Dublin Murder Squad.

 3) You’ll be blindsided by a big revelation about 40 pages from the end and there is the ah-ha moment, the big reveal.

 She has done that, a big twist, so you can’t rule anything out.
-By the end of the book I liked Conway better.
-She’s still not my favorite character but it won’t give me heartburn if she turns up in other books.
+By the end of the book I think I understood Conway better but I hope she won’t be in any future books.
+Please, Ms. French, have Conway retire.
 The twist at the end was good.
 Well written with many theories and heated discussions between the detectives.

 In the latter half of the book Detective Moran uses the phrase “tickety-boo” and I immediately remembered Joy writing about this on one of the British Isles Friday posts.
 I’d never heard the term before and then it pops up in this novel.

 Now I wait another 2 years for the next book in this series.
 That’s about how long it seems to take for publication.
-Personally I am hoping Scorcher Kennedy makes another appearance but I don’t think she will bring him back for more story lines.
-He wasn’t everyone’s favorite but I sure liked him.
+Personally I am hoping Cassie Maddox makes another appearance again.
+Great character but….that was a different couple of books awhile back.

 Do you read the Dublin Murder Squad series and if so, what is your favorite book in the lineup?